AllenCX/DS-ML-Interview-Questions/README.md

 ---
 Last update: 11/16/2018

+This is a personal summary of common DS/ML interview questions and will be regularly updated, you are welcome to pull request or discuss the answer with me:)

-To be a good DS or MLE, you have to answer most of these questions below quickly and precisely.
+To be a good DS or MLE, you have to answer most of these questions below quickly and precisely:)

 Here are some books and MOOCs that may be useful for you.